Follicular Phase: What It Is and How it Impacts You

 The study “Temperature regulation in women: Effects of the menstrual cycle” showed women experience a change in core body temperature throughout their menstrual cycle, with body temperature rising during the luteal phase, post-ovulation.

-This temperature change can be used to track ovulation and is influenced by hormones, but there is still much to learn about the mechanisms behind it your core body temperature is lower in the follicular phase than the luteal phase.
+This temperature change can be used to track ovulation and is influenced by hormones, but there is still much to learn about the mechanisms behind it.

 References